MrAlexGit/magic_ball/README.md

-IT IS RUBY APP
+IT IS RUBY APP.
+This is a joke app for predicting the future.

-ruby magic_ball.rb
+To launch: ruby magic_ball.rb